aas-core-works/design-docs/docs/general-design-decisions.md

   <br>
 * The user **should not use constructors** to create objects.<br>
   <br>
-  We want to keep migrations between aasx-core and aasx-db (its thread-safe pendant based on transactions) as effortless as possible.
+  We want to keep migrations between aas-core and aasx-db (its thread-safe pendant based on transactions) as effortless as possible.
   Since aasx-db is an *object-oriented database*, it needs to keep track of the objects and their state.
   Therefore, constructors need to be handled through factory methods to prepare for a future migration to aasx-db.<br>
   <br>